StarrieW/GoogleDataAnalytics_Capstone/README.md

 <img src="https://github.com/StarrieW/GoogleDataAnalytics_Capstone/assets/157820867/4c116cf5-5ecd-4d5d-913f-2179687ba78b" width="100" height="100"/> <br>
 # Google Data Analytics Course Capstone: Cyclistic Bike-Share Case Study

+## **Executive Summary**

 ## **1. Introduction**
 This introduction marks the commencement of my Capstone project within course outline of the Google Data Analytics Certificate course.
-THe forthcoming analysis will be conducted utilizing SQL on BigQuery to prepare and cleanse the data, followed by the creation of Data Visualizations using Tableau.
+The forthcoming analysis will be conducted utilizing SQL on BigQuery to prepare and cleanse the data, followed by the creation of Data Visualizations using Tableau.

 >### Case Study Scenario
 >You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.